sventhomsen/bastille-librenms/README.md

 I've created this Bastillefile mostly as an alternative documentation of my setup at home.

-There also is a port of librenms, which you could also try.
+There also is a [port of librenms](https://www.freshports.org/net-mgmt/librenms), which you could or should also try first.

 ## Usage